 Did the East Japan earthquake in 2011 cause measurable psychological damage to survivors?
-Table 4 shows the results from estimating a DID model using OLS, FE, RE and ordered logit on the subjective well-being of people in Sendai City.
-Table 6 displays the results estimated with potential explanatory variables for life satisfaction.
+Table 4 shows the results from estimating a DID model using OLS, FE, RE and ordered logit on the subjective well-being.
 The interaction coefficient between Sendai dummy and After dummy is negative in FE and RE, but not significant.
 Lower IADL, which indicates a better health condition, is correlated to higher life satisfaction.
 Higher income is also and receiving a public pension also correlate with higher life satisfaction.
 Thus this stable income appears to play an important role in sustaining the subjective well-being of the elderly during the days and weeks after the disaster.